Macrophage polarization: M2

-Continuum of macrophage polarization states
+Continuum of polarization states

 A lot remains to be learned about macrophage polarized activation states and their role in immune response.
 Since there is not a rigid barrier between described macrophage phenotypes and that known markers are expressed by more than one of these activation states, it is impossible so far to classify macrophage subtypes in proper and precise way.
 Thus their differences are rather considered as a continuum of functional states without clear boundaries.
 Moreover, it is observed that macrophage states are changing during the time course of the inflammation and disease.
 This plasticity of macrophage phenotype has added to the confusion regarding the existence of individual macrophage sub-types in vivo.

 Tumour associated macrophages

 Tumour-associated macrophages (TAM) are typical for their protumoural functions like promotion of cancer cell motility, metastasis formation and angiogenesis and their formation is dependent on microenvironmetal factors which are present in developing tumour.

-TAMs produce immunosuppressive cytokines like IL-10, TGFβ and PGE2 very small amount of NO or ROI and low levels of inflammatory cytokines (IL-12, IL-1β, TNFα, IL-6).
+TAMs produce immunosuppressive cytokines like IL-10, TGFβ and PGE2 very small amount of NO or ROS and low levels of inflammatory cytokines (IL-12, IL-1β, TNFα, IL-6).
 Ability of TAMs to present tumour-associated antigens is decreased as well as stimulation of the anti-tumour functions of T and NK cells.
 Also TAMs are not able to lyse tumour cells.

 Targeting of TAM may be a novel therapeutic strategy against cancer, as has been demonstrated through the delivery of agents to either alter the recruitment and distribution of TAMs, deplete existing TAMs, or induce the re-education of TAMs from an M2 to an M1 phenotype.

-Tissue Resident Macrophages
+Tissue resident macrophages

 Some macrophages are known to be residing in the tissues and help in maintaining the tissue microenvironment.
 These came to be known as tissue resident macrophages(TRMs).
 The TRMs in the pancreatic islets are known to be inflammatory in nature and fall under the M1 category.